skorpios1027/Plex-Discord-Bot_V2/README.md

 6. Navigate to the `config/plex.js` file and replace the placeholders with your Plex Server information
     1. To get your token, following the instructions here: https://support.plex.tv/hc/en-us/articles/204059436-Finding-an-authentication-token-X-Plex-Token
     2. The identifier, product, version, and deviceName can be anything you want
+7. If it is desired to have a set voice channel for the Bot to play the music on, get the channel ID of the channel you want the bot to operate in.
+	1. In The Discord application go to Settings > Appearance > Check developer mode.
+	2. Right click channel name and copy the channel ID (Copy ID).
+	3. open the 'config/config.js' file and enter the ID into the 'defaultVChan' field.
-7. Once you have the configs set up correctly, you'll need to authorize your bot on a server you have administrative access to.
+8. Once you have the configs set up correctly, you'll need to authorize your bot on a server you have administrative access to.
 For documentation, you can read: https://discordapp.com/developers/docs/topics/oauth2#bots.
 The steps are as follows:
     1. Go to `https://discordapp.com/api/oauth2/authorize?client_id=[CLIENT ID]&permissions=3197953&scope=bot` where [CLIENT_ID] is the Discord App Client ID
     2. Select **Add a bot to a server** and select the server to add it to
     3. Click **Authorize**